llegregam/NmrQuant/docs/inputs.rst

 Every other column must have as header the name of a metabolite, and the associated areas should be given in each row.
-If a metabolite has more than one integrated area, **it should be given in two or more columns and a number should be assigned to each of the column headers with a space between the metabolite name and the number**.
+If a metabolite has more than one integrated area, **it should be given in two or more columns and a number should be assigned to each of the column headers with an underscore between the metabolite name and the number**.
 For example:

 =========== =============== =============== ===============
-# Spectrum# Phenylalanine 1 Phenylalanine 2 Phenylalanine 3
+# Spectrum# Phenylalanine_1 Phenylalanine_2 Phenylalanine_3
 =========== =============== =============== ===============
   1           xxx             xxx             xxx
   2           xxx             xxx             xxx